kestra-io/docs/content/docs/15.how-to-guides/shell.md

 ---
-title: Shell
+title: Shell Script
 icon: /docs/icons/tutorial.svg
 ---

-Run shell code inside of your flow.
+Run shell script inside of your flow.

-You can execute bash code inside of a flow by either writing your Shell commands inline or by executing a `.sh` file.
-You can get outputs and metrics from your Shell code too.
+You can execute bash script inside of a flow by either writing your Shell commands inline or by executing a `.sh` file.
+You can get outputs and metrics from your Shell script too.

 ## Scripts